Ocelot

 • “Leopardus pardalis” is the ocelot’s taxonomic name, which means “like a leopard,” though leopards do not live in the same areas.
 Their name comes from the Aztec "tlalocelot," meaning “field tiger”.

-• The ocelot is describe as being more of a picky eater than other cats, most of which remove feathers or fur from their prey while eating it, whereas ocelots will pluck off all feathers or fur before they start eating.
+• The ocelot is described as being more of a picky eater than other cats, most of which remove feathers or fur from their prey while eating it, whereas ocelots will pluck off all feathers or fur before they start eating.

 • The Moche people who lived in ancient Peru worshipped animals, often depicting ocelots in their art.